hyperledger/identus-docs/documentation/tutorials/credentials/issue.md

 ### Creating a Credential Offer

 To start the process, the issuer needs to create a credential offer.
-To do this, make a `POST` request to the `/issue-credentials/credential-offers` endpoint with a JSON payload that includes the following information:
+To do this, make a `POST` request to the [`/issue-credentials/credential-offers`](/agent-api/#tag/Issue-Credentials-Protocol/operation/createCredentialOffer) endpoint with a JSON payload that includes the following information:

 1.  `subjectId`: This field represents the unique identifier for the subject of the verifiable credential.
-It is a DID (Decentralized Identifier) string, such as `did:prism:subjectofverifiablecredentials`.
+It is a DID (Decentralized Identifier) string, such as `did:prism:subjectIdentifier`.
-2.  `validityPeriod`: This field represents the time (in seconds) the verifiable credential will remain valid.
-In this example, the validity period is 3600 seconds.
-3.  `automaticIssuance`: This field represents whether the verifiable credential issuance is automated.
-If set to false, the issuer will manually review the request and decide whether to issue the credential.
-If set to true, the issuer will automatically issue the credential as soon as the request is received.
-4.  `awaitConfirmation`: This field represents whether the holder must confirm the receipt of the verifiable credential before the protocol is complete.
-If set to false, the protocol will be complete as soon as the credential gets sent to the holder.
-If set to true, the holder must send a confirmation message to the issuer to indicate that the credential is received.
-The protocol will only be complete once confirmation is received.
-5.  `schemaId`: This is an identifier for a schema, which defines the structure and format of the data in a verifiable credential.
+2.  `schemaId`: This is an identifier for a schema, which defines the structure and format of the data in a verifiable credential.
 The schema identifier must be unique and typically a URL or a URN.
-6.  `claims`: The data stored in a verifiable credential.
+3.  `claims`: The data stored in a verifiable credential.
 Claims get expressed in a key-value format and must conform to the structure and format defined in the schema.
 The claims contain the data that the issuer attests to, such as name, address, date of birth, and so on.

 Once the request initiates, a new credential record for the issuer gets created with a unique ID.
 The state of this record is now `OfferPending`.